 We’ve all heard the term “follow the money” but does it come to mind when you think about applying to college?
 Probably not.
-If you’re interested to find merit scholarships, following the money is one of your best bets for for figuring out which colleges offer the best merit scholarships.
+If you’re interested to find merit aid/ scholarships, following the money is one of your best bets for figuring out which colleges offer the most merit aid.

 Many families approach the college process by finding schools they think will be a good academic and social fit for their student and figure out the finances after acceptances arrive.
 Unfortunately, reviewing college costs after all the applications have been submitted, can leave a family with limited options.
 Too often families wait when they receive financial aid offers to really understand how much college will cost and how (and if) they can pay for it.